helpfulrobot/macka601-caroufredsel/README.md

  * Grant McEwan(Nickname: macka^) <macka601 (at) gmail (dot) com>

-carouFredSel plugin for the silverstripe module that allows
+carouFredSel plugin for the silverstripe module that allows a user to add photos or images to a page and then configure basic settings for the carousel javascript plugin

 ## Requirements